Roasted Vegetable Dip

 - 1 package (8 ounces) reduced-fat cream cheese

-- Place cream cheese and vegetables in a food processor; cover and process until blended.
-Chill until serving.
-Serve with crackers.
-Yield: 2-1/2 cups.
+- Place vegetables and cream cheese in a food processor; process until blended.
+Transfer to a bowl; refrigerate, covered, until serving.
+Serve with crackers or fresh vegetables.

 I've made this a couple times, the first time I used a yellow squash instead of zucchini because that is what I had on hand.
 I actually prefer it with the squash.
 I also roasted 3 garlic cloves and added them as well.
 Very yummy.

 Dec 13, 2011